What a Government Shutdown Will Mean For NASA and SpaceX - Slashdot

 Does this mean the James Webb Space Telescope is going back into the freezer?

-Simple- spend what you make (Score:2)
+Simple- spend what you make (Score:3)

 There is a better way to prevent shutdowns: